Skip to main content

 Satini

-Fresh chutneys and relishes made from local ingredients like green papaya, mango, or tomatoes.
-Spicy accompaniments to main dishes.
+Fresh chutneys and relishes built from whatever is local, often green papaya, mango, or tomatoes.
+They add a spicy lift to main dishes.

 Salade de Palmiste